inukshuk/jekyll-scholar/README.md

     require 'jekyll/scholar'

-In your configuration you can now adjust the Jekyll-Scholar settings
+In your configuration you can now adjust the Jekyll-Scholar settings.
+The default configuration is as follows:

+    scholar:
-    citation_style: apa
+      style: apa
-    citation_language: en
+      locale: en

+      sort_by: none
+      order: ascending

+      source: ./_bibliography
+      bibliography: references.bib

 You can use any style that ships with [CiteProc-Ruby](https://github.com/inukshuk/citeproc-ruby) by name (e.g.,